A phantom landscape that you can't see now. Matsuo Basho was impressed by the elephant, Kujukushima [Nikaho City, Akita Prefecture]

 Passing through a difficult mountain pass in the heavy rain, we arrive at Izogata

-The group departed Sakata in the morning and arrived at Fukura (Yusa Town, Yamagata Prefecture), just before Mt.
-Chokai, in the early afternoon.
-The weather was heavy rain, so we had no choice but to stay overnight in Fukiura and wait for the weather to improve.
-However, it rained again the next morning.
-But Basho, who wants to go to Zogata as soon as possible, forces his departure.
-Due to a rainstorm, they were forced to temporarily take shelter in a boathouse at Uyamuya no Seki, which is said to be on the prefectural border, but they managed to reach Kurogata the same day.
+The group departs from Sakata in the morning and arrives in Fukiura (Fukura/Yusa-cho, Yamagata Prefecture), just before Mt.
+Chokai, in the afternoon.
+The weather was heavy, so I had to stay in Fukiura for one night and waited for the weather to recover.
+But it rained the next morning too.
+However, Basho, who wants to go to Zogata early, forces to leave.

 - Facility name: Misaki old road (Misaki Park)